 (4) a description of the general nature of the business; and

 (5) any other relevant information deemed necessary by the commissioner.

-(b) The commissioner shall issue a provisional establishment license effective until the commissioner determines after inspection that the applicant has met the requirements of this chapter.
-Upon approval, the commissioner shall issue a body art establishment license effective for three years.
+(b) If the information submitted is complete and complies with the requirements of this chapter, the commissioner shall issue a provisional establishment license.
+The provisional license is effective until the commissioner determines, after inspection, that the applicant has met the requirements of this chapter.
+Upon approval, the commissioner shall issue a body art establishment license.

-(a) Within the period of the provisional establishment license, and thereafter at least one time during each three-year licensure period, the commissioner shall conduct an inspection of the body art establishment and a review of any records necessary to ensure that the standards required under this chapter are met.
+(a) The commissioner must inspect an establishment issued a provisional license within one year of the date the license was issued.
+Thereafter at least one time during each two-year licensure period, the commissioner shall conduct an inspection of the body art establishment and a review of any records necessary to ensure that the standards required under this chapter are met.